CoryxKenshin: Internet career

 Williams began uploading videos to YouTube in 2009.
 Although he originally created comedy sketches, Williams began to play popular horror games such as Five Nights at Freddy's (2014) and Bloodborne (2015) instead, along with creating the "Spooky Scary Sunday" horror short film reaction series.
-He also played video games of other genres and triple-A games such as Elden Ring (2022).
+He also played video games of other genres and AAA games such as Elden Ring (2022).
 His video of the rhythm game Friday Night Funkin' (2020) became the fifth most-viewed video in the United States in 2021.
 IGN Africa described the video as "part music video, part playthrough" and praised Williams' use of comedy in the video.
 Besides his let's plays, Williams is known for his humor and energetic, light-hearted personality.

 Williams was ranked the fourth top creator in the United States in 2021 by subscriber growth (Note: The number of subscribers the creator gained throughout the year; in-country.) and many of his videos have stayed on the YouTube trending tab for several days.

 He has also been noted for frequently taking hiatuses from uploading videos, ranging from several days to months.
 In 2018, he took a four-month break from YouTube; in 2019, Williams uploaded a video discussing his struggles with mental health due to the pressures of content creation, which was cited in an article from The Verge in the wake of YouTuber Etika's death.

-On December 13, 2024, Williams posted a video on his channel (breaking a 17-month hiatus) in which he announced an original manga series, titled Monsters We Make.
-Two days later, on December 15, his channel reached 20 million subscribers.
+On December 13, 2024, Williams posted a video on his channel, after a 17-month hiatus, in which he announced his original manga series which he wrote, titled Monsters We Make.
+Two days later, on December 15, his channel also reached 20 million subscribers.

 "YouTube: Racism and Favoritism"

 On August 24, 2022, Williams uploaded a video onto his channel alleging that "racism and favoritism" may influence YouTube's review process.
 In the video, he recounted an incident where a reviewer age-restricted his video of the horror game The Mortuary Assistant, thereby lessening his visibility and monetization.
 As many other videos featuring the same content were not subject to the same restrictions, Williams became confused and submitted an appeal, which was rejected.
 He sent a clip of an even more popular YouTuber, Markiplier, playing the same game to his partner program representative.
 Although he expected them to restrict Markiplier's video, YouTube instead unrestricted Williams' video.

 Confused over the sudden reversal, Williams again contacted his representative, who inquired to the policy team.
 The company then restricted every video on the platform of The Mortuary Assistant.
 This led Williams to conclude that the company's favoritism of larger creators—or even, possibly, racism—were factors in the reviewers' decisions, though he was unsure if an automated or human reviewer restricted his video in the first place.

-Numerous other YouTubers, including Jacksepticeye, Ludwig, GothamChess, Phillip DeFranco, berleezy, Deestroying, and Cr1TiKaL voiced their support online.
+Numerous other YouTubers, including Jacksepticeye, Ludwig, GothamChess, Philip DeFranco, berleezy, Deestroying, and MoistCr1tikal voiced their support online.
 The video later peaked at No. 1 on the trending tab.